zodiac-team/zodiac-ui/apps/docs/content/guide/store.md

 export class AppModule {}
 ```

 For feature modules use `forChild`.
+Make sure that you also provide the effects context in the providers array.

 ```typescript
 @NgModule({